Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Introduction

-A commonality in all the \ncd methods is that they rely on a reasonably large labelled dataset to learn good categorical and domain priors about the dataset.
-Thus, the success of these methods rely entirely on the availability of large labelled datasets, which might not always be guaranteed.
-Another striking drawback of the vast majority of \ncd methods, especially~\cite{han2020automatically,fini2021unified}, is that they assume access to the labelled dataset while discovering the novel (or \textit{new}) classes.
+Another striking drawback of the vast majority of \ncd methods, especially in ~\cite{han2020automatically,fini2021unified}, is that they assume access to the labelled dataset while discovering the novel (or \textit{new}) classes.
 Due to storage and privacy reasons the access to the labelled dataset can be revoked, which makes \ncd a very challenging problem.
-To address this, some very recent \cincdtitle (\cincd) methods~\cite{Roy2022ClassincrementalNC,Joseph2022NovelCD} have attempted to address \ncd from the lens of continual learning, by not accessing the labelled dataset when learning new classes (see Fig.~\ref{fig:setting_comparison}c).
-Albeit more practical than \ncd, the \cincd methods are still susceptible to catastrophic forgetting~\cite{French1999Catastrophic} for long sequences of learning tasks~\cite{Roy2022ClassincrementalNC}, thereby impairing knowledge transfer from the labelled dataset to the unlabelled sets.
+To address this, some very recent \cincdtitle (\cincd) methods~\cite{Roy2022ClassincrementalNC,Joseph2022NovelCD} have attempted to address \ncd from the lens of continual learning, by not accessing the labelled dataset when learning new classes (see Fig.~\ref{fig:setting_comparison}b).
+Albeit more practical than \ncd, the \cincd methods are still susceptible to catastrophic forgetting~\cite{French1999Catastrophic}, thereby impairing knowledge transfer from the labelled set to the unlabelled sets.

-In this work we challenge the \textit{de facto} supervised pre-training step on large labelled datasets for \ncd and show that it can be easily outperformed by large-scale pre-trained models (\eg, DINO~\cite{Caron2021EmergingPI}).
-As a part of a preliminary study, we compare supervised pre-training with large-scale pre-trained models and analyse their impact on the novel classes performance.
-As shown in Fig.~\ref{fig:ncd_pretrain_comp}, without \textit{bells and whistles} the large-scale pre-trained models attain significantly better or at-par performance in comparison to the only supervised counterparts on all the datasets.
-Moreover, when large-scale pre-trained models are paired with supervised training on labelled data, the performance is only marginally better.
-Guided by this remarkable observation, we seek for strong baselines that can better exploit pre-trained models and dispose off the need of expensive labelled data.

-In this work, our focus is \textit{not} developing novel components for \ncd or \cincd, but to make minimal adaptations to the existing methods to establish strong baselines.
-In details, we propose \ours that uses the DINO pre-trained ViT backbone, as a \textit{frozen} feature extractor, with a learnable linear \textit{cosine normalized} classifier~\cite{Hou2019LearningAU} on top to classify the new classes.
-We train \ours in a self-supervised manner by employing the Sinkhorn-Knopp cross-view pseudo-labelling~\cite{Caron2020UnsupervisedLO}.
-Extending \ours to more than one task simply involves concatenating the task-specific classifiers during inference.
-Furthermore, inspired by~\cite{Roy2022ClassincrementalNC} we propose \ourspp that additionally stores pseudo prototypes for each discovered novel class from the previous steps, which are then replayed by sampling from a Gaussian centered around those prototypes.